medibloc/panacea-core/.gitbook/5-oracles/1-operate-oracle-nodes/3-genesis-oracle.md

 ### Genesis Oracle Registration in Panacea

-After uniqueID extraction is completed, the genesis oracle must be registered in `genesis.json` of Panacea.
+After the uniqueID extraction is completed, the genesis oracle must be registered in `genesis.json` of Panacea.

 We provide a CLI for this process.
 ```